By Erik Marcus

 To summarize the advice I’ve offered in this cooking guide:

-- If your cooking time is severely limited, consider purchasing an Instant Pot and a vegan Instant Pot cookbook.
+- If your cooking time is limited, consider purchasing an Instant Pot and a vegan Instant Pot cookbook.

 - Keep your pantry well-stocked with imperishable items like pasta, rice, nuts, spices, and some flavorful oils.
 A half-empty pantry means far fewer cooking options.